Last updated: 01/19/2021

 - Are U.S. citizens required to quarantine?
 No

 - Ireland does not mandate a quarantine based on nationality.
-The Irish government has instituted a Green List of countries from which travelers may enter Ireland without a requirement to restrict their movements.
-Any traveler arriving to Ireland from a country not on the Green List is required to restrict his or her movements and fill in a COVID-19 Passenger Locator Form indicating where they will self-isolate for 14 days.
-The United States is not on the Green List – travelers arriving to Ireland from the United States are required to self-isolate for 14 days upon arrival.
+Any traveler arriving to Ireland from the United States is strongly advised to self-isolate for 14 days on arrival and is required to complete a COVID-19 Passenger Locator Form indicating where they will self-isolate.
 Failure to complete the form or providing false or misleading information is an offense under Irish law, with a fine of up to €2,500 (nearly $3,000) and/or imprisonment of up to 6 months.

 - Are commercial flights operating?
 Yes